-During this 2-day course, attendees learn how to examine and categorize specific human errors to identify the conditions and situations that contributed to mistakes.
+During this 2-day in-person or 2.5 part day virutal course, attendees learn how to examine and categorize specific human errors to identify the conditions and situations that contributed to mistakes.
 Attendees also discover why most human mistakes and human factors are caused by error-likely situations, which typically stem from weaknesses in the policies/practices that influence how organizations select, train, supervise, communicate with, and design workplaces for workers.
 You will learn how to apply several human performance assessment tools, including error-likely situation checklist analyses, walkthrough analyses, guideword analyses, risk-reward analyses, and ABC (antecedent-behavior-consequence) analysis.
 You will participant in several workshops so you will be able to apply these tools immediately.
 We will also discuss the advantages and disadvantages of each approach so you will know when and where to apply each of these approaches.
 Finally, we will talk about how to integrate these tools and approaches into equipment designs, incident investigations, management of change, and proactive analyses (e.g., PHAs, FMEAs).

 Combine this course with Root Cause Analysis and Incident Investigation and save!

 - Those seeking techniques to analyze facilities, systems, and operations proactively and reactively

 - Those seeking new prevention and mitigation approaches to solve human performance problems